-For more information regarding the post-award requirements for discretionary grants awarded through the Administration for Children and Families (ACF), please review the following topics:
+For more information about the post-award requirements for discretionary grants awarded through the Administration for Children and Families (ACF), please review the following topics:

 In addition, the Department of Health and Human Services (HHS) Grants Policy Statement (GPS) is the policy guide for discretionary grants and cooperative agreements.
 It became effective October 1, 2006 and is applicable to all Operating Divisions (OPDIVS), such as ACF, except the National Institutes of Health (NIH).
 The GPS covers basic grants processes, standard terms and conditions and points of contact as well as important OPDIV-specific requirements.

-For grantees that have awards that involve property, the following terms and conditions must be adhered to:
+For recipients that have awards that involve property, the following terms and conditions must be adhered to:

 Please also review the Notice of Award (NoA) and NoA Remarks to familiarize yourself with the specific Terms and Conditions that apply to your particular grant program.
 The NoA is the legal document issued from ACF to the receiving organization that indicates an award has been made.

 The National Defense Authorization Act (NDAA) for Fiscal Year (FY) 2018 increased the micro-purchase threshold to $10,000 and the Simplified Acquisition Threshold (SAT) to $250,000.
 In addition, the NDAA FY2017 enables research institutions to request micro-purchase thresholds above $10,000.
 However, these changes have not been codified in the FAR.
-As a result, through Memorandum M-18-18, OMB issued an exception that allows the increased thresholds to be used pending codification in the FAR, effective June 20, 2018.
+As a result, through Memorandum M-18-18, Visit disclaimer page Visit disclaimer page OMB issued an exception that allows the increased thresholds to be used pending codification in the FAR, effective June 20, 2018.

 Performance Progress Reports (PPR)